Felix-Pedro/CommitCraft/README.md

 - **Configurable Context Size**: Automatically adjusts the context size for optimal performance.
 (Ollama only)
 - **Emoji Support**: Option to include emojis in your commit messages based on predefined conventions.
 Pre-configured witch gitmoji specification.
 - **User-Friendly CLI**: A command-line interface allows users to easily specify provider, model, and other settings.
+- **Customizable**: Allows to easily setup a personalized system prompt and contextual information for tuning your results to your project commit guidlines.

 ## Installation